dividat/playdev/Readme.md

 # ![Play\[dev\]](images/logo-play-dev.png)

 [Dividat Play](https://dividat.com/en/products/dividat) is a web-based framework for playing games with the [Dividat Senso](https://dividat.com/en/products/dividat) hardware.
 It is capable of loading and running "external" games (that is games that are not developed in the same codebase).
-This repository contains documentations and examples on how to develop games for usage with [Didiat Play and Senso](https://dividat.com/en/products/dividat).
+This repository contains documentations and examples on how to develop games for usage with [Dividat Play and Senso](https://dividat.com/en/products/dividat).

 ## Overview